 Intestinal inflammation that occurs when you have a gut infection such as SIBO leads to a deficit in DAO, the enzyme responsible for breaking down histamines in your digestive tract.
 This in turn causes an increase in circulating histamine.
 As you intake more and more histamine-rich or -producing foods, your DAO levels will be unable to keep your histamine levels in check, and you’ll eventually develop an intolerance.
 DAO can also be blocked by certain foods, including alcohol, energy drinks, and tea.
 If you have histamine intolerance or SIBO, you should avoid these foods at least until your symptoms have cleared.
 Histazyme, a DAO supplement, can help you break down foods and offer digestive support when dealing with histamine intolerance.

 Stress and Mast Cell Stimulation

-If you didn’t have enough reasons to get your stress levels in check, reducing stress could also help you overcome histamine intolerance!
+If you didn’t have enough reasons to get your stress levels in check, reducing stress may also help you get your histamine intolerance in check.
 That’s because prolonged emotional stress can cause or exacerbate SIBO by impairing your motility, negatively altering your gut microbiome, and stimulating mast cell production.
 Mast cells are white blood cells that line the GI tract and are found throughout the body in connective tissues.
-They are the “master regulators” of the immune system, and secrete histamine and other cytokines.2 So if you have histamine intolerance, in addition to repairing your gut, you’ll also want to take measures to relieve your stress in order to break the vicious cycle of infection and inflammation behind your symptoms.
+They are the “master regulators” of the immune system, and secrete histamine and other cytokines.2 If you have histamine intolerance, in addition to repairing your gut, you’ll also want to take measures to relieve your stress in order to break the vicious cycle of infection and inflammation behind your symptoms.